wavefrontHQ/docs/pages/doc/ui_examine_data.md

 ## Include or Exclude Obsolete Metrics

-By default, metrics that stopped reporting 4 weeks ago are not included in the charts unless you explicitly decide to include these metrics.
+By default, [obsolete metrics](metrics_managing.html#obsolete-metrics) are not included in the charts unless you explicitly decide to include these metrics.
 You can:
 * Explicitly include obsolete metrics for each chart.
 * Explicitly include obsolete metrics on a dashboard level.
 This way, obsolete metrics will be included in all the charts within a dashboard.